aws-samples/data-engineering-for-aws-immersion-day/README.md

 ## Workshop Cleanup

 This is really important because if you leave stuff running in your account, it will continue to generate charges.
-Certain things were created by CloudFormation and certain things were created manually throughout the workshop.
-Follow the steps below to make sure you clean up properly.
+Make sure you clean them up by deleting the CloudFormation stack launched at the beginning of the workshop.

 [*^ back to the top*](#Requirements)